LingJackie/Fetch-Coding-Challenge/README.md

 2) I used Postman to send POST and GET requests to the websevice.
 Link here:
     - https://www.postman.com/
     - You just need to create an account, then you can uses it in the browser.
-3) To run the program just double click: runtransaction.bat
+3) To run the program just double click:  runtransaction.bat  in the main directory

 Routes